saneef/qgen/README.md

 ## ‘qgen.json’, The configfile

-You can keep keep your configuration file, `gqen` with settings like template directory, default destination,…
+You can use `qgen.json` to set template directory, default destination, default argument values, etc.

 ```javascript
 {